apache/opendal/docs/rfcs/0000-generic-kv-services.md

 ### Block

-Keys in the block scope are designed to store blocks of file, following is the layout of an encoded block key.
+Keys in the block scope are designed to store blocks of a file.
+Following is the layout of an encoded block key.

 ```text
 + 1byte +<----------------- 8bytes ---------------->+<------------------- 8bytes ----------------->+